One of Germany's most famous opera houses, the Semperoper opened in 1841 and has hosted premieres of famous works by Richard Strauss,...

 Weisseritzstrasse 3 · interesting places nearby

 The huge mosque-like Yenidze began life in 1909 as a cigarette factory with a chimney disguised as a minaret and a stained-glass dome.
-Today it's home to offices and a ho-hum restaurant and beer garden beneath the dome.
+Today it's home to offices, a ho-hum restaurant and Dresden's highest beer garden (beneath the dome).